badetitou/badetitou.github.io/misc/_posts/2020-11-30-Testing pharo with github actions.md

 ## Thanks

-I'd like to thanks the authors of [smalltalkCI](https://github.com/hpi-swa/smalltalkCI) for their incredible work! :banana:
+I'd like to thanks the authors of [smalltalkCI](https://github.com/hpi-swa/smalltalkCI) for their incredible work!

+Thanks [C. Fuhrman](https://github.com/fuhrmanator) for the typos fixes. :banana: